TexasCoding/alpaca-api-strategies/README.md

 Alpaca API Strategies is licensed under the MIT License.
 See the `LICENSE` file for more information.

 ## Contact
-If you have any questions or suggestions regarding Alpaca API Strategies, feel free to reach out to us at [email protected]
+If you have any questions or suggestions regarding Alpaca API Strategies, feel free to reach out to us by posting in [Issues](https://github.com/TexasCoding/alpaca-api-strategies/issues)